Trump Favors Tougher Investment Oversight, Stops Short Of Targeting China

 US officials have highlighted Beijing's "Made in China 2025" industrial development plan as a source of concern, since they say it is a map for dominating significant high-tech industries from space to telecommunications, robotics, and electric cars.

-After days of declines and increased volatility amid fears of a worsening trade war, US stocks rallied, with the benchmark Dow Jones Industrial Average up 0.9 percent shortly after 1400 GMT, echoing the more optimistic sentiment in European markets.
+After days of declines and increased volatility amid fears of a worsening trade war, US stocks rallied early in the session but reversed course around midday to close with sharp declines once again, despite the more optimistic sentiment in European markets, which closed higher.

 (Except for the headline, this story has not been edited by NDTV staff and is published from a syndicated feed.)